Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/00-intro/02-set-up.md

 # FILE STRUCTURE
 ---
 In this module we'll set up our file structure for an Express Server.
-Our theme will be for a Workout Log, and we will use this as a demo app, but you can use our patterns and approach to build it for just about any application that requires routing, authentication, and persistence.

 <hr >